Russo-Circassian War: Pre-1817 period

-The Russian army entered Circassia again after the Battle of Jilehoy and raided the Abaza, Besleney, Chemguy and Hatuqway regions in 1787, successfully defeated the regional Circassian armies and burned near a hundred villages.
-In 1788, the Russians besieged the Bighurqal (Anapa) castle, but failed.

-In 1787, Circassian envoys led by Tatarkhan Kurighoqo and Sidak Jankat requested a meeting with the Russians to secure a solution, but they were denied.
-The Russians sent the envoys back.
+The Russian army entered Circassia again after the Battle of Jilehoy and raided the Abaza, Besleney, Chemguy, and Hatuqway regions in 1787, successfully defeating the regional Circassian armies and burning nearly a hundred villages.
+That same year, Circassian envoys led by Tatarkhan Kurighoqo and Sidak Jankat requested a meeting with the Russians to secure a solution, but were denied.
+In 1788, the Russians besieged the Bighurqal (Anapa) castle but failed to take it.

-In 1790, a large Russian army led by General Yury Bogdanovich Bibikov crossed the Kuban river and entered the territory of Western Circassia.
+In 1790, a large Russian army led by General Yury Bogdanovich Bibikov crossed the Kuban River and entered the territory of Western Circassia.
 Bibikov managed to reach Anapa, but failed to capture the castle.
 He also suffered heavy losses during his retreat.
 After this defeat, Bibikov was removed from his post and Circassian attacks on Russian forts increased significantly.
 At the same year, Russian armies entered the Bzhedugh region and burnt several villages.

-The Russians introduced courts in Kabarda in the early 1790s and declared that the Adyghe Xabze, the Circassian law, has been removed.
-This greatly angered the Circassians.
+The Russians introduced courts in Kabarda in the early 1790s and declared the removal of Adyghe Xabze (Circassian moral code), to the anger of the Circassians.